 - 5.1.
-The department submits the application form and associated documentation to the RGA-ASC - 5.2.
-The chair of the RGA-ASC will review the application and may seek further clarification from the head of department, the relevant state support officer or other relevant stakeholders as required. - 5.3.
+The department submits an expression of interest (EOI) to the RGA-ASC including an overview of site data and plans for supporting RGA training. - 5.2.
+The EOI is reviewed at the following RGA-ASC meeting and advice is provided to proceed with the application form and associated documentation to the RGA-ASC. - 5.3.
+The chair of the RGA-ASC will review the application and may seek further clarification from the head of department, the relevant state support officer or other relevant stakeholders as required. - 5.4.
 Additional documentation to support the application may be requested and must be submitted.
-The inspection cannot proceed until all required document is received. - 5.4.
+The inspection cannot proceed until all required document is received. - 5.5.
 A mutually convenient inspection date is determined.
-The head of department and supervisor(s) of training must arrange to be available on the day of the inspection. - 5.5.
+The head of department and supervisor(s) of training must arrange to be available on the day of the inspection.

+5.6.
 An on-site accreditation inspection occurs, with the accreditation team assessing the department against the RGA accreditation standards.
 This assessment occurs in the form of documents review, interviews with senior staff, trainees, departmental leadership (head of department and supervisor of training) and senior hospital management and a facilities inspection.